 Ven’s segment of the Castle of Dreams was used as an early playable demo at trade shows, so it’s no surprise that it may be the most detailed section of the entire game.
 That’s great, because it means it’s all downhill from here!
 Sadly this is true.
-This segment (and let’s be clear: only this segment, not the Castle of Dreams segments belonging to Terra and Aqua at the Castle of Dreams) is one of the only parts of BBS with dedicated exploration-based platforming and a high level of level design detail, so much above the rest of the game that it’s a little disappointing to me that there aren’t more like it.
+This segment (and let’s be clear: only this segment, not the Castle of Dreams segments belonging to Terra and Aqua) is one of the only parts of BBS with dedicated exploration-based platforming and a high level of level design detail, so much above the rest of the game that it’s a little disappointing to me that there aren’t more like it.

 You get a stress-free introduction to one of the Castle of Dreams’ unique mechanics here in Cinderella’s bedroom: Ven can ride balls of yarn and steer it around like a log roller.
 You can also knock the ball around with your Keyblade if it gets stuck.
 The yarn is great!
 It’s basically the only feature you could ever need.
 Not only does the yarn help you get to high places, but it more-or-less instantly steamrolls any Unversed you come across, which is a little goofy (especially for Bruisers) but all part of the fun.
 Dear KH3 development team: weaponize yarn today!